The Best Emo & Pop-Punk Albums Ever Made

 Short answer

-Emo and pop-punk are cousins, and their greatest albums often blur the line between them.
-These are the records that fans tattooed on their arms and memorized front to back.
-This guide rounds up the essentials and explains why they endure.
+Emo and pop-punk grew up as cousins, and their best records often blur which side they really belong to.
+These are the albums fans memorized front to back and got tattooed on their arms.
+This guide rounds up the essentials and gets into why they still hold up.
 For the full genre story, start with our pop-punk bands guide.

 Why These Albums Matter